samuelfneumann/Vim/README.md

 [Lightline](https://github.com/itchyny/lightline.vim) is used for the status and tablines.
 If you use it, it will overwrite the default statusline and tabline included in `vimrc.vim`.
-If you don't use Lightline, then the default statusline and tabline will be used.
+If you don't use Lightline, then the default status line and tabling will be used.
 To install:

 ```bash
 cd ~/.vim